 The team pulled together to put on a number of fundraising events and smashed their minimum £1,000 sponsorship targets.
-That included a charity football match at Bedale Town FC, a Gentleman’s Dinner, Q&As with Simon Grayson [pictured below], donations rather than gifts for birthdays and collection tins at local shops – as well as regular sponsorship from family and friends.
+That included a charity football match at Bedale Town FC, a Gentleman’s Dinner, Q&As with Simon Grayson [pictured below], donations rather than gifts for birthdays and collection tins at local shops – as well as collecting sponsorship from family and friends.

 In fact, Dave won our prestigious Orange Jersey for being the highest individual fundraiser for the ride [pictured below with Team Garby riders Simon Grayson (left) and Martyn Coombs (right)].

 Team Garby returned to the peloton the following year, raising even more money with a raft of brilliant schemes.
-From donating weddings and making and selling reindeers at Christmas [pictured below], to sponsored cycling jerseys and a huge charity ball at Leeds Royal Armouries – fundraising ideas big and small contributed to the pot.
+From donating weddings and making and selling reindeer at Christmas [pictured below], to sponsored cycling jerseys and a huge charity ball at Leeds Royal Armouries – fundraising ideas big and small contributed to the pot.

 This time it was the whole of Team Garby that won the Orange Jerseys, as both the team who raised the most money and the individual, too – Steve Loney.

-This year, Team Garby set their sights on hitting the big £100k – and to do it, they predicted a riot.
+At the start of 2017, Team Garby set their sights on hitting the big £100k – and to do it, they predicted a riot.
 Simon Grayson held another charity ball, at the Queens Hotel in Leeds, which was gate-crashed by the multi-award winning band, the Kaiser Chiefs.